ksekimoto/micropython/ports/rx/README.md

 # The Renesas RX port

 This port is intended to be a Renesas RX MicroPython port that actually runs.
-It can run on RX63N MCU (eg GR-SAKURA).
+It can run on RX63N/RX631 MCU (eg GR-SAKURA or GR-CITRUS).

-## Building for an RX63N MCU
+## Building for an RX63N/RX631 MCU

 The Makefile has the ability to build for Renesas RX CPU, and by default includes some start-up code for an RX63N MCU and also enables a UART